The axillary nerve is a major peripheral nerve of the upper limb.

 NB: There is some evidence from research on cadavers that the axillary nerve can also innervate the lateral head of triceps brachii muscle.

 The sensory component of the axillary nerve is delivered via its posterior terminal branch.

 After the posterior terminal branch of the axillary nerve has innervated the teres minor, it continues as the upper lateral cutaneous nerve of the arm.
 It innervates the skin over the inferior portion of the deltoid (the ‘regimental badge area’).

 In a patient with axillary nerve damage, sensation at the regimental badge area may be impaired or absent.
 The patient may also report paraesthesia (pins and needles) in the distribution of the axillary nerve.

 Clinical Relevance: Injury to the Axillary Nerve

-- Motor functions – the deltoid and teres minor muscles will be affected, rendering the patient unable to abduct the affected limb.
+- Motor functions – the deltoid and teres minor muscles will be affected, rendering the patient unable to abduct the affected limb beyond 15 degrees.

 - Sensory functions – the upper lateral cutaneous nerve of arm will be affected, resulting in loss of sensation over the inferior deltoid (‘regimental badge area’).

-Erb’s palsy is a condition resulting from damage to C5-C6 roots of the brachial plexus.
-The axillary nerve is affected, and the individual is usually unable to abduct or externally rotate the shoulder joint.
+Erb’s palsy is a condition resulting from damage to the C5 and C6 roots of the brachial plexus.
+The axillary nerve is therefore affected, and the individual is usually unable to abduct or externally rotate at the shoulder.

-It commonly occurs where there is an excessive increase in the angle between the neck and shoulder, which stretches (or even tears) the nerve roots.
+It commonly occurs where there is an excessive increase in the angle between the neck and shoulder, which stretches the nerve roots.
 The severity of the injury ranges from neuropraxia to avulsion, which determines recovery.